maruthumj/maruthumj/README.md

 Experienced Web Developer with a strong background in front-end technologies such as Angular, React, and Lit.
 Proven track record in developing reusable component libraries and contributing to open-source projects.
 Adept at creating and maintaining scalable and efficient web applications.
 Fluent in English and Tamil.

 ## 💼 Professional Experience
-### Associate Software Engineer at Caterpillar Inc
+### Associate Software Engineer at Randstad India PVT Limited
 **August 2021 - Present**
 - Developed a reusable component library using Angular.
 - Key contributor to the creation of a 40+ component Angular library with various variants.